Membership

 Partners

-Through our Partner network, we seek to provide members with a wide range of access to products and services, including business support, educational resources/platforms and training.
-In return, we offer our Partners the opportunity to reach and engage with the profession effectively through our website, newsletters, events and other publications.
-We only partner with organisations with products or services that offer a clear benefit to the members we represent and wider tuition and supplementary education community.
+Through our Partner network, we provide members with access to a variety of products and services, including business support, educational resources, and training.
+In return, our Partners can effectively reach and engage with the profession through our website, newsletters, events, and publications.
+We only partner with organisations that offer clear benefits to our members and the wider tuition and supplementary education community.